 Tips for Buying a Mirrorless Camera

 In this guide, I have presented to You five different alternatives of mirrorless cameras that are an excellent inexpensive way to enter the realms of photography.
+There are great mirrorless cameras available for less than $1000.
 Each camera has its own characteristic and while I have explained the best use for some, there are additional questions You should ask Yourself before buying a new camera.

 I have touched this topic before and provide a more in-depth guide about what to look for in a Street Photography Camera, but to make it a little easier I want to ask You some questions and guide You to the right camera.

 The first question that You should ask Yourself is about your personal interests and what You are looking forward to photographing.
 Are You already sure in Your prospects or still unsure?

 For example, if You are quite clear, that Street Photography is a focus of Yours, then the RicohGR should be Your favorite.
 It is small, has a short focal length and works well with an external flash.

 Or do You need a camera that is more versatile?

 The Sony a6000 is my top recommendation because it does everything very well.
 With interchangeable lenses, You can be more specific for different genres, but I will explain the different lenses a little further down this guide more specifically.
 Furthermore, the Sony a6000 is very capable of shooting good videos, has a fast auto-focus and works very well in low light situations.
 Therefore, it is a perfect start if You are not very specific about a certain genre and want an allrounder that is suitable for everything.

 Together with Your personal interests, You should be clear about the features and its priorities.
 Do You need a camera that can shoot videos in 4K, or has a fully tiltable screen?

 Often times, these features are nice to have, but if You don’t really need them then You pay a premium for features that You might not be using.